red-stone-network/clockwork/PATCHNOTES.md

 > - ADDED: Revamped Settings app - now all in one app!
 > - ADDED: New search system for Finder
 > - ADDED: Enter to select first item in Finder
-> - ADDED: Wallpaper system
+> - ADDED: Wallpaper system, with wallpapers made by LukasExists, Quino Al
 > - ADDED: New UI design

 > - CHANGED: New UI for Finder, highlighting first option and making window wider